Epithet: Literature

-Epithets are characteristic of the style of ancient epic poetry, notably in that of Homer or the northern European sagas (see above, as well as Epithets in Homer).
-When James Joyce uses the phrase "the snot-green sea" he is playing on Homer's familiar epithet "the wine-dark sea".
+Epithets are characteristic of the style of ancient epic poetry, notably in that of Homer or the northern European sagas (see above, as well as epithets in Homer).
+When James Joyce uses the phrase "the snot-green sea" he is playing Homer's familiar epithet "the wine-dark sea".
 The phrase "Discreet Telemachus" is also considered an epithet.

 The Greek term antonomasia, in rhetoric, means substituting any epithet or phrase for a proper name, as "Pelides", signifying the "son of Peleus", to identify Achilles.
 An opposite substitution of a proper name for some generic term is also sometimes called antonomasia, as a Cicero for an orator.
 The use of a father's name or ancestor's name, such as "Pelides" in the case of Achilles, or "Saturnia" in the case of the goddess Juno in Virgil's Aeneid, is specifically called a patronymic device and is in its own class of epithet.

 In William Shakespeare's play Romeo and Juliet, epithets are used in the prologue, such as "star-cross'd lovers" and "death-mark'd love."

-Epithets were in layman's terms glorified nicknames that could be used to represent one's style, artistic nature, or even geographical reference.
+Epithets were, in layman's terms, glorified nicknames that could be used to represent one's style, artistic nature, or even geographical reference.
 They originated to simply serve the purpose of dealing with names that were hard to pronounce or just unpleasant.
-It from there went to something that could be very significant assigned by elders or counterparts to represent one's position in the community or it could be a representation of whomever one wanted to be or thought he was.
-The elegance of this movement was used throughout history and even modern day with many examples ranging from "Aphrodite the Heavenly & Zeus the Protector of Guests" all the way to "Johnny Football & King James".
+It from there went to something that could be very significant assigned by elders or counterparts to represent one's position in the community, or it could be a representation of whomever one wanted to be or thought he was.
+The elegance of this movement was used throughout history and even modern day, with many examples ranging from "Aphrodite the Heavenly & Zeus the Protector of Guests" all the way to "Johnny Football & King James".

 American comic books tend to give epithets to superheroes, such as The Phantom being "The Ghost Who Walks", Superman called "The Man of Steel", and "The Dynamic Duo" Batman and Robin, who are individually known as "The Dark Knight" and "The Boy Wonder".

 Additionally, epíteto, the Spanish version of epithet, is commonly used throughout poems in Castilian literature.